 From the 1960s (some say) through the 1990s, the Atkin’s diet was thought to have met that challenge and began to change people’s lives.
 The premise was to eat a diet void of grains and sugars, to add in vegetables and increase protein intake greatly.
 People were encouraged to “have a bowl of meat and sausages in the fridge ready to munch on” when you were hungry.

-We have come a LONG way in our understanding of food and how it affects the body!
+Since then, we have come a LONG way in our understanding of food and how it affects the body!

-Double blind studies and anecdotal evidence has shown that a diet containing a lot of meat can be just as detrimental to health causing massive inflammation, kidney stress and disease as well as colon, rectal and prostate cancers.
+Double blind studies and anecdotal evidence has shown that a diet containing a lot of meat can be just as detrimental to health causing massive inflammation, kidney stress and disease as well as contributing to colon, rectal and prostate cancers.

 The longevity diet has taken the “idea” of the Atkin’s diet and expanded it.
 According to the most current studies on diet and disease, a diet void of grains and refined sugars is still a must for a long and healthy life.